hjhyu0081/osPCA/README.md

 # os-PCA
-This is a README file of the R package MclustSepCov.
+This is a README file of the R package osPCA.
 In our paper, we devise the os-PCA procedure.

 ## Installation of package
 To install our package, you may simply execute the following code.